 7) As part of our regulation agreement with the Department of Public Health, we submit water samples regularly to Aerobiology Labs, located in Atlanta, to test for pseudomonas and e. coli and make sure all the above steps for sanitation are working as they should.

 As you can see, we go to long lengths to ensure the safety and well-being of our clients.
 It is our number one priority now and always!

 225 Smithville Church Road Suite 100 Warner Robins, GA 31088

-CANCELLATION POLICY: Appointment "No Shows"will be charged at 100% of purchase price.
+CANCELLATION POLICY: Appointment "No Shows"and cancellations within two hours of your first appointment time will be charged at 100% of purchase price.
 Appointments cancelled with less than 24 hours noticed will be charged 50%.
 If you need to reschedule, we are more than happy to help you do so with at least 24 hours notice.